zjhthu/OANet/README.md

 ### 2019.10.04
 * Release model and data for SUN3D.
 ### 2019.12.09
-* Release a general purpose model trained on [GL3D-v2](https://github.com/lzx551402/GL3D/tree/v2), which has been tested on [FM-benchmark](https://github.com/JiawangBian/FM-Benc).
-This model achieves 66.1/92.3/84.0/47.0 on TUM/KITTI/T&T/CPC respectively.
+* Release a general purpose model trained on [GL3D-v2](https://github.com/lzx551402/GL3D/tree/v2), which has been tested on [FM-Benchmark](https://github.com/JiawangBian/FM-Bench).
+This model achieves 66.1/92.3/84.0/47.0 on TUM/KITTI/T&T/CPC respectively using SIFT.

 Release model trained using ContextDesc.